What Is Competency-Based Training & How to Implement It

 About the author

-Michael Laithangbam is the senior writer & editor at ProProfs with 12 years of experience in enterprise software and eLearning.
-Michael's expertise encompasses online training, web-based learning, quizzes & assessments, LMS, and more.
-Michael’s work has been published in G2, Software Advice, Capterra, and eLearning Industry.
-You can connect with him via LinkedIn.
+Michael Laithangbam is a senior writer & editor at ProProfs with over 12 years of experience in enterprise software and eLearning.
+His expertise encompasses online training, web-based learning, quizzes & assessments, webinars, course development, LMS, and more.
+Michael's work has been featured in industry-leading publications such as G2, Software Advice, Capterra, and eLearning Industry.
+Connect with him on LinkedIn.